Patient Outcomes

 As part of our quality framework, we regularly measure and benchmark ourselves against a range of 'Clinical Indicators'.

-In accordance with the National Safety and Quality Health Service Standard 2: Partnering with Consumers, the contents of this page have been reviewed by Healthe Care Australia Consumer Advisory Committees at our Healthe Care hospitals.
+In accordance with the National Safety and Quality Health Service Standard 2: Partnering with Consumers, the contents of this page have been reviewed by Healthe Care Consumer Advisory Committees at our Healthe Care hospitals.

 Infection Prevention and Control